 Yen has been played to the hilt by the hedgies.
 We have had 106 as the downside target since the neckline to the massive H&S broke down.
 Yen could be a heck of a contrarian play for a counter trend rally, as the short-covering should be massive.

 Meanwhile, the currency that resides outside the system bides its time.
 Gold is unofficial money and with all the hype about currency war people who are not patient may have expected a rocket launch in the precious metals.

 Here we bring it back to the Euro and realize that too many unhealthy would-be gold bugs came aboard during the acute phase of the Euro crisis in 2011.
 That is being worked off now in gold’s ongoing consolidation.

 US dollar looks bearish.
 Euro looks to complete its rally to 142+ where it will by the way, encounter a bigger picture DOWN trend line.
 Yen is bearish but due for a whale of a short-covering bounce soon.

 In the near-term some currencies are bullish and some are bearish.
 But the US Fed, Europe’s ECB and the BOJ are not going to engineer their way out of their respective ‘inflate-or-die’ predicaments.
-Gold may have a few more months of correction/consolidation but that is a drop in the bucket when viewing its entire history as a monetary anchor to value.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Gold may have a few more months of correction/consolidation but that is a drop in the bucket when viewing its entire history as a monetary anchor to value.NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
+Oh, and follow @BiiwiiNFTRH.
+Support free quality content; please disable AdBlock on Biiwii.com and/or donate... thank you!
 Add to SocialTrade